fommil/fpmortals/manuscript/wip.md

 We can reasonably expect that calling `echo` will not perform any side effects because it is pure.
-However, if we use `Future` as the `F[_]` it will start running immediately, listening to `stdin`:
+However, if we use `Future` as the `F[_]` it will start running immediately, listening to `stdin`.
+We've broken the purity rules:

 {lang="text"}
 ~~~~~~~~